slonigiraf/whitepaper/slonigiraf/ENG.md

 If student plays a role of a tutee and doesn't become a tutor he will lose money each time so the probability to lose money while playing a role of "a tutor with 0 tutee" is 1.

-A tutee pays to his tutor not only to study a skill but also to get a diploma.
+A tutee pays to their tutor not only to study a skill but also to get a diploma.
 Diploma is very similar to an insurance police because the tutor promises to pay a reimbursement to an expert if the tutee will forget the skill.
 As in insurance business bad things can happen by chance more often than expected and the tutor can run out of money due to reimbursements.
 The probability that a tutee forgets a skill is [0.25](https://pubmed.ncbi.nlm.nih.gov/21574747/).
 Thus if a tutor has only 1 tutee he he faces 0.25 probability to pay a reimbursement.

 The tutor having 2 tutees has 2 outcomes when he will lose money: